Elizabeth Klarer: Biography

 Klarer was born at Mooi River, Natal, the youngest daughter of Samuel Bancroft ("SB") Woollatt and Florence Woollatt.
 SB was a pioneering veterinary surgeon who subsequently settled at Connington farm near Rosetta in the Natal midlands, where he became a successful shorthorn farmer, and as a dedicated polo player, introduced young people to the sport.

 It was there that, at age seven, Elizabeth and her older sister Barbara claimed to have had their first UFO encounter.
-While feeding their Sealyham puppies outside the farmhouse, Elizabeth and her sister claimed they witnessed a silver disc bathed in a pearly luster which swooped over them.
-Simultaneously a giant, orange-red and cratered planetoid was observed orbiting and rotating high in the atmosphere.
+While feeding their Sealyham puppies outside the farmhouse, Elizabeth and her sister claimed they witnessed a silver disc bathed in a pearly luster that swooped over them.
+A giant, orange-red, cratered planetoid was simultaneously observed orbiting and rotating high in the atmosphere.
 The disc rushed to meet it, pacing and guiding it northwards, while the planetoid left a smoke trail in its wake.

-Only months later she claimed another sighting in the company of Ladam, their Zulu farm manager.
-Ladam interpreted the sighting in terms of Zulu mythology.
-Klarer sometimes alluded to an even earlier sighting, at age three in 1913/14.
+Only months later, she claimed another sighting in the company of Ladam, their Zulu farm manager.
+Ladam interpreted the sighting in terms of traditional Zulu beliefs.
+Klarer sometimes alluded to an even earlier sighting at age three, in either 1913 or 1914.

-Klarer graduated from St. Anne's Diocesan College in Pietermaritzburg, and moved to Florence, Italy, to study art and music.
+Klarer graduated from St. Anne's Diocesan College in Pietermaritzburg and moved to Florence, Italy, to study art and music.
 She then completed a four-year diploma in meteorology at Girton College, Cambridge, and was taught by her first husband to fly a Tiger Moth light aircraft.
-In 1932 the three Woollatt sisters and Maureen Taylor formed the Connington polo team and drew a match against the Durban ladies' team, seen as the first officially recorded ladies' match in South Africa.
+In 1932, the three Woollatt sisters and Maureen Taylor formed the Connington polo team and drew a match against the Durban ladies' team, seen as the first officially recorded ladies' match in South Africa.
 During a 1937 flight from Durban to Baragwanath in a Leopard Moth aircraft, Klarer and her husband reportedly saw a saucer that approached, coasted along, then departed.
 During World War II, she held a responsible position in RAF Intelligence.

 Klarer believed in telepathic powers, and tried to enhance these abilities since her youth.